sedekln95/COVID-19_Risk_Estimation/README.md

 <img src="images/raw_data.png" width=800>

 4. **Output files**:
   All the output files are stored in the 'Output' folder.
 The raw data is cleaned using Microsoft Excel, where all the null values in each cell is replaced with 0.
 Since 'Altitude' feature is not required to determine the geo-location of a user, it can be discarded.
 Following a feature selection method, 'Day' feature is also discarded.
 The final tuple becomes <UserID, Latitude, Longitude, Hour, Min, Sec>.
+Please read the 'Output_tuples.txt' in the 'Output' folder to get an explanation on each feature/column of the different data set.
+It is recommended to read the description of the output files first before reading the .txt file.

     Details of the output files:
-    &nbsp;&nbsp;&nbsp;1.
-UserMovementListEvents_0_'Users'.csv: This file represents the cleaned version of the raw mobility data from the result of replacing null values and feature selection.
+    &nbsp;&nbsp;&nbsp;1. **UserMovementListEvents_0_Users.csv**: This file is the cleaned version of the raw mobility data from the result of replacing null values and feature selection.
 'Users' in the file name can be either 10000 or 30000.
-    &nbsp;&nbsp;&nbsp;2.
+For example; UserMovementListEvents_0_10000.csv
+    &nbsp;&nbsp;&nbsp;2. **paris_Users_Foresight.csv**: This file contains the t% ahead mobility data following the data-processing steps.
+An example of the file name; paris_10k_50p.csv
+    &nbsp;&nbsp;&nbsp;3. **tsne_Users_Foresight.csv**: This file is 2D vector resulted from the dimentionality reduction of using t-SNE<sup>2</sup>.
+For example; tsne_10k_50p.csv
+    &nbsp;&nbsp;&nbsp;4. **labels_ClusterNum_Foresight_ClusteringMethod.csv**: This file contains the labels from the 2D t-SNE vector with a particular clustering algorithm.
+For example; labels_5_50p_em.csv (em for EM, km for k-means, hmm for HMM)
+    &nbsp;&nbsp;&nbsp;5. **contact_list_ClusterNum_Foresight_ClusteringMethod.csv**: This file contains the contact list of an instance (geo-location) of a user in a cluster from either of the three identified clustering algorithms.
+An example of the filename; contact_list_5_50p_em.csv
+    &nbsp;&nbsp;&nbsp;6. **cluster_riskfactor_ClusterNum_Foresight_ClusteringMethod.csv**: This file contains the risk factor of a cluster.
+An example of the filename; cluster_riskfactor_5_50p_em.csv
+    &nbsp;&nbsp;&nbsp;7. **risk_factor_ClusterNum_Foresight_ClusteringMethod.csv**: This file contains the risk factor of every instance of all users in the monitored region.
+An example of the file name; risk_factor_5_50p_em.csv
+    &nbsp;&nbsp;&nbsp;8. **user_count_ClusterNum_Foresight_ClusteringMethod.csv**: This file contains the number of unique users in each cluster.
+An example of the file name; user_count_5_50p_em.csv
+    &nbsp;&nbsp;&nbsp;9. **max_risk_factor_ClusterNum_Foresight_ClusteringMethod.csv**: This file contains the highest risk factor in each cluster.
+The highest risk factor will be the risk factor of an instance of a user who has the maximum list of participants in its contact list.
+An example of the file name; max_risk_factor_5_50p_em.csv
+    &nbsp;&nbsp;&nbsp;10. **std_riskfactor_ClusterNum_Foresight_ClusteringMethod.csv**: This file contains the standard deviation of the cluster's risk factor.
+An example of the file name; std_riskfactor_5_50p_em.csv
+    &nbsp;&nbsp;&nbsp;11. **merged_list_ins_cl_ClusterNum_Foresight_ClusteringMethod.csv**: This file is a merged csv file between output file 2, 4, and 5.
+An example of the file name; merged_list_ins_cl_5_50p_em.csv